zacchaeusliang/pythonbufferoverflow/README.md

 }
 ```
 This uses a buffer which writes to write to the stack which also happens to be where local varibles are stored.
-this allows the varible to be changed.The magic happens in the assembly
+This allows the varible to be changed.The magic happens in the assembly
 ```
 0x080483f4 <main+0>:	push   ebp
 0x080483f5 <main+1>:	mov    ebp,esp